Ki Teitzei: Third reading—Deuteronomy 22:8–23:7

-In the continuation of the reading, Moses instructed that if the man lay with the girl by force in the open country, only the man was to die, as she cried for help and there was no one to save her.
+Next, Moses instructs that if the man raped the woman in the open country, only the man was to die, as she cried for help and there was no one to save her.
 The law compared this vile act to a murderer.
 Another closed portion ends here.

-In the continuation of the reading, Moses instructed that if a man seized a virgin who was not engaged and lay with her, then the man was to pay the girl's father 50 shekels of silver, she was to become the man's wife, and he was never to have the right to divorce her.
+In the continuation of the reading, Moses instructed that if a man seized a virgin who was not engaged and lay with her, then the man was to pay the girl's father 50 shekels of silver; she was to become the man's wife, and he was never to have the right to divorce her.
 A closed portion ends here with the end of the chapter.
 As the reading continues in chapter 23, Moses instructed that no man could marry his father's former wife after his death.
 A closed portion ends here.

-In the continuation of the reading, Moses taught that in God's service congregation - levites - could not admit into membership anyone whose testes were crushed or whose member was cut off.
+Moses next taught that in God's service, the Levites could not admit into membership anyone whose testicles were crushed or whose member was cut off.
 A closed portion ends here.

-In the continuation of the reading, Moses taught that God's service congregation - levites -could not admit into membership anyone misbegotten (mamzer) or anyone descended within ten generations from one misbegotten.
+Later in the reading, Moses explained that the Levites, the service-members in God's Tabernacle, were not allowed to include anyone born from illegitimate unions or within ten generations of such unions.
+Individuals in this category were known as mamzerim (מַמְזֵרִים; מַמְזֵר).
 A closed portion ends here.

-And as the reading continues, Moses instructed that God's service congregation - levites - could not admit into membership any Ammonite or Moabite, or anyone descended within ten generations from an Ammonite or Moabite.
-As long as they lived, Israelites were not to concern themselves with the welfare or benefit of Ammonites or Moabites, because they did not meet the Israelites with food and water after the Israelites left Egypt, and because they hired Balaam to curse the Israelites—but God refused to heed Balaam, turning his curse into a blessing.
+Furthermore, Moses instructed that God's Levites could not admit into membership any Ammonite or Moabite, or anyone descended within ten generations from an Ammonite or Moabite.
+As long as they lived, Israelites were not to concern themselves with the welfare or benefit of Ammonites or Moabites, because they did not meet the Israelites with food and water after the Israelites left Ancient Egypt, and because they hired Balaam to curse the Israelites—but God refused to heed Balaam, turning his curse into a blessing.
 The third reading and a closed portion end here.